alice-labs/plugin-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-A workspace for all your WhatsApp, Telegram, Line, Viber, Instagram, Facebook Messenger conversations, sales, and marketing.
+A workspace to manage all your Live Chat, WhatsApp, Telegram, Line, Viber, Instagram, and Facebook Messenger conversations, and increase sales by automating the entire buying experience.

 == Description ==